suman32665/CodeJam/README.md

 # CodeJam
-This Repo includes the solution of the problems that i have encountered.
+This Repo includes the solution of the problems that I have encountered.
 Some questions are from LOCUS code jam competition and google code jam competition.
-The questions are included in the source code.
+The problems are included in the source code.